prachisingh3515/Prescripto--Doctor-Appointment/README.md

 # Prescripto - Doctor Appointment Web App

 **Prescripto** is a full-stack web application designed to make healthcare more accessible by simplifying the process of booking doctor appointments.
 It offers three levels of login: **Patient**, **Doctor**, and **Admin**, each with distinct features tailored to their roles.
-The app integrates **online payment gateways (Stripe and Razorpay)** to facilitate seamless and secure payments.
+The app integrates **online payment gateway (Razorpay)** to facilitate seamless and secure payments.
 Built using the **MERN stack** (MongoDB, Express.js, React.js, and Node.js), Prescripto provides an efficient, user-friendly experience for both patients and healthcare providers.

 ## 🛠️ Tech Stack

 - **Frontend**: React.js
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB
-- **Payment Gateways**: Stripe, Razorpay
+- **Payment Gateways**: Razorpay
 - **Authentication**: JSON Web Token (JWT)

 ## 🔑 Key Features